JacobBrooks0/Lap-3-project/README.md

-Please name your server variable like this in a .env file:
+Please name your server variable like this in a .env file on the frontend:

 VITE_SERVER=http://localhost:3000